matuteiglesias/journal/content/Dev/2025-08-21_Automated_Docusaurus_Project_Setup_and_Error_Resol.md

 - Implemented automation for cloning, syncing, and configuring [[Docusaurus]] repositories, ensuring up-to-date documentation and configuration.
 - Addressed specific [[Docusaurus]] configuration errors, including `prism-react-renderer` and `editUrl` issues, by providing detailed guides and script modifications.
 - Resolved YAML front matter errors in markdown files, offering both immediate fixes and preventive measures for future builds.
-- Compiled a checklist for build blockers and cleanup tasks, focusing on YAML, [[MDX]], and markdown issues.
+- Compiled a checklist for build blockers and cleanup tasks, focusing on YAML, MDX, and markdown issues.

 ### Achievements
 - Successfully automated the [[Docusaurus]] project setup and maintenance process, reducing manual intervention.